-(NOTE: Some ZWO cooled cameras include an ST4 autoguider port instead of the USB2.0 hub).
+(NOTE: Some older production model ZWO cooled cameras include an ST4 autoguider port instead of the USB2.0 hub).

 The physical size of the sensor on an astronomy camera governs the field of view of the camera, that is, how much of the sky you can fit in an image with a given camera and telescope.
 The field of view does not depend on the size of the pixels or the number of megapixels in the sensor.
 It only depends on the size of the sensor and the focal length of the telescope, along with any Barlow lenses or focal reducers used in the optical path.

 If you know the size of the sensor, you can calculate the field of view of a camera using this formula:

 Here, D is the dimension in millimeters of the sensor, either the length or width of the sensor, for example, or the dimension of the sensor's diagonal.
 The quantity L is the effective focal length of the telescope system in millimeters.
 (Note: There are 60 arc-minutes in a degree and 60 arc-seconds in an arc-minute).

 When considering a ZWO astronomy camera, it is important to match the size of the diagonal and the focal length of your telescope to the size of the type of object you wish to image.
 Planets are quite small.
 Jupiter grows to a size of 40-50 arc-seconds at opposition.
 Galaxies, smaller star clusters and nebulae range in size from 3-4 arc-minutes to 20-30 arc-minutes or more.
 And the sprawling North America Nebula is nearly 180 arc-minutes at its longest dimension.
 Table 3 below gives approximate sizes of some common celestial objects.